kuzzleio/kuzzle/doc/1/api/essentials/errors/index.md

-Kuzzle provide a way to customize errors codes by dividing them in 3 distinct properties :
+Kuzzle provides a way to customize errors codes by dividing them in 3 distinct properties :